i-godz/Youtube-Data-Influencers/README.md

 # Exploratory Data Analysing Using Youtube Video Data from Most Popular Data Science Channels

 The scope of this small project is limited to data science channels and I will not consider other niches (that might have a different characteristics and audience base).
-Therefore, in this project will explore the statistics of around 10 most successful data science Youtube channel.
+Therefore, in this project will explore the statistics of around 28 favourite data science Youtube channels.

+The repository is structured as follows:
+- `project.ipynb/`: This directory contains Jupyter notebook used for scraping the data.
+- `Youtube_DataCleaning.ipynb/`: This directory contains Jupyter notebook used for data preprocessing, feature engineering.
+- `Machine_Learning.ipynb/`: This directory contains Jupyter notebook used for sentiment analysis, EDA.

 ## 1. Aims, objectives and background